Abhyush15/Flappy-Bird/README.md

 A simple classic Flappy-Bird game in html.

 ## Installation
-Clone/download the repository or open the Flapp-Bird.txt file from the repository and copy the code.
+Clone/download the repository or open the Flappy-Bird.txt file from the repository and copy the code.